Easy Illustrated Guide: How to Catch a Bus in London

 In London, you need to use a contactless card, Oyster Card, or a digital wallet like Apple Pay to tap in.
 Tapping in is your London bus ticket; there is no physical ticket and you cannot pay cash.

-How to Catch a Bus in London Step 5: Pick a Seat
+✅ How to Ride the Bus in London Step 5: Picking a Seat

 You can pick any seat that is open, or stand and hold the rails if it’s crowded.